MCooper1210/fcc-certificate-1-survey-form/README.md

 # <img src="https://design-style-guide.freecodecamp.org/downloads/fcc_secondary_small.svg" width="30px"> freeCodeCamp - Certificate 1 - Survey Form

 This repository is for my first index.html file, which is the first certificate in the freeCodeCamp course.
-It is a simple survey form designed to teach very basic elemenets of HTML.
+It is a simple survey form designed to teach very basic elements of HTML.

 ## Description